marinbilba/IGift/README.md

 ## MoSCoW Requirements:

 **M**
-As a user, I want to be able to post my wishes on the app
+As a user, I want to be able to log in using a registration system or with my facebook account As a user, I want to be able to post my wishes on the app
 As a user, I want to create families within the app
 As a user, I want to give access to my wishes to my “family members”